baruckis/Flutter-StartupNamer/README.md

-# flutterstartupnamer
+# Flutter-StartupNamer

-A Codelabs Flutter application.
+This is a simple mobile app that generates proposed names for a startup company.

+## Technology

+Build with Flutter - an open-source UI software development kit created by Google.
+Developed using Dart - a client-optimized programming language for apps on multiple platforms.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is based on the Google Codelabs "Write your first Flutter app".

 A few resources to get you started if this is your first Flutter project: